tritemio/FRETBursts/README.md

 --------

-**FRETBursts** is an open-source toolkit for analysis of single-molecule FRET data acquired by single and multi-spot confocal systems.
+**FRETBursts** is an open-source toolkit for analysis of single-molecule FRET data acquired by single or multi-spot confocal systems.

 FRETBursts aims to be a reference implementation for state-of-the-art algorithms commonly used in smFRET burst analysis.